durgadas311/Brisco/TheStory.md

 In support of theory 2 is the fact that the backstrap looks different than the rest of the gun, and it's serial number is scratched-in instead of being stamped on like the other parts.
-So, I think there's still a chance that the grips could be from the time period of the TV show
+So, I think there's still a chance that the grips were the masters for the TV show
 (and the revolver was custom-fit to them later).
+It's even possible that these grips predate the show, being found in some Warner Bros prop warehouse or even coming from outside the studio.

 These grips were definitely not the actual ones seen on the TV show, as the show grips were of the "two piece" design, having the mounting screw in them.
 These grips are of the "one piece" design, where the two halves are glued to a spacer and are held in place by the backstrap.
-Still, the exact methods used to create TV/movie props is not known to me, but it seems possible that some "master" grips would have been created and then plastic replicas would be crafted for use on the show - where things get broken or damaged, plus likely multiple pistols were used for various situations (firing, non-firing, stunts, sinking to the bottom of the lake at Gravesend, ...).
+Still, the exact methods used to create TV/movie props is not known to me, but it seems possible that some "master" grips would have been found/created and then plastic replicas would be crafted for use on the show - where things get broken or damaged.
+Plus, likely multiple pistols were used for various situations (firing, non-firing, stunts, sinking to the bottom of the lake at Gravesend, ...).

-After many attempts to make silicone molds and resin castings of the grips, I reached the conclusion that my skills, and techniques, were not adequate to create quality replicas of these rather detailed carvings.
+After many attempts to make silicone molds and resin castings of the grips, I reached the conclusion that my skills, and techniques, were not adequate to create quality replicas of these rather detailed, high-relief, carvings.
 In addition, peacemaker grips are rarely the exact same size/shape (they are close, but not exact enough that these grips fit the revolver I have).
 So, I needed a new plan on how to make copies.

 I did find a company near by that can create 3D scans of objects.
 So I hand-carried these grips to them and had scans made.
-This seems to have worked great, however I did not have the machinery to use those scans to replicate them.
+This seems to have worked great, however I did not have the machinery to use those scans and replicate them.
 I made a small investment in 3D printing equipment, and have had limited luck creating something (these printers require a lot of calibration, and I have not invested the time yet to get that right).
 I also am